DopplrHub/nuget-package/README.md

 # DopplrHub NuGet Package

-A .NET SDK for the current DopplrHub public API, including generic conversions, tools, and utility endpoints.
+A .NET SDK for the current DopplrHubpublic API, including generic conversions, tools, and utility endpoints.

 ## Install